Sammy-is-a-dude/WHSTechNotes/journal.md

 # April 14, 2025

 I think it'd be benifical in a way so people don't walk slowly in the halls.
 But it could also be not benifical if there's an emergency.

+# April 22, 2025

+Greetings my art teacher, I am writing this to you because you are a very great teacher.